History of Jamie Dimon in Timeline

 On May 10, 2012, JPMorgan Chase reported a loss of at least $2 billion in trades, which Jamie Dimon described as "flawed, complex, poorly reviewed, poorly executed and poorly monitored."

-In May 2012, Jamie Dimon described himself as "barely a Democrat."
+In May 2012, Jamie Dimon described himself as "barely a Democrat,"

-2012: Chairman of The Business Council
+2012: Chairman of The Business Council's Executive Committee

-2013: Year of Record Profits and Stock Price
+2013: Record Profits and Stock Price

 January 24, 2014: $20 Million Compensation

-On January 24, 2014, it was announced that Jamie Dimon would receive $20 million for his work in 2013.
+On January 24, 2014, it was announced that Jamie Dimon would receive $20 million for his work in 2013, a 74% raise that included over $18 million in restricted stock.

 September 2014: End of Cancer Treatment